Political podcast

-Political podcasts are podcasts that focus on contemporary politics and current events.
-Most political podcasts maintain a connection with an existing media source such as a newspaper or magazine.
-They aim to inform or entertain or advocate a cause, usually for progressive causes, although there are some conservative podcasts.
-They are often cost-effective to produce, requiring minimal computer technology to operate.
-Their audiences are generally persons in interested in current events, and programs usually have a duration of a half hour to an hour.
+A political podcast focuses on contemporary politics and current affairs.
+Most political podcasts maintain a connection to an existing media source, such as a newspaper or magazine; however, this is not always the case.
+They aim to inform, entertain, or advocate a cause.
+They are often cost-effective to produce and require basic equipment.
+Their audiences are generally people interested in current events, and programs usually have a duration of a half hour to an hour.

 Background

 With increasing growth of the Internet and new technologies and devices to disseminate information digitally such as laptop computers and smartphones, political podcasts have become an "emerging industry" according to Nicholas Quah of NiemanLab.
 Most began as spinoffs of existing media.
 In 2005, Slate began its Slate Political Gabfest podcast with its journalists discussing current events.
 Since then, many new programs have been created.
 Most political podcasts maintain a connection with an existing news source; for example, the podcast Start Making Sense is closely allied with its parent publication, The Nation magazine.
 Podcast growth was spurred in 2016 by the United States presidential election.